 Soybean thrips larvae are found mainly in flowers and young leaves.
 Sucking the juice from the flowers, thrips negatively affect the development and fertilization of plants.

 In late summer and autumn, the caterpillar of this pest mainly damages the beans and seeds by gnawing round holes in the green beans.

 - Insecticides treatment

-Use EOS Crop Monitoring to access crops health and take measures when needed.
+Use EOSDA Crop Monitoring to access crops health and take measures when needed.

 Here are the most common soybean diseases and the ways to protect the crop from them:

 During the flowering period, this disease affects the upper part of the plant.
 The beans crack and dry out.
 Adult plants greatly slow down in growth, the seeds are small and wrinkled.
 Crop density decreases, leading to significant yield losses.
 The development of this disease is especially severe in fields that are also infested with soybean cyst nematodes.

 - Fungicides application

 This seedling disease is transmitted through seeds and crop residues and affects all parts of the soybean.
 Small black spots or stripes appear on stems and leaves.
 The leaves curl up, and the veins turn brown.
 When infected at an early stage, seedlings die.
 Rainy weather in spring and summer promotes the rapid development of the disease.

 - Burning of plant residues